weihong0827/distributed-systems/README.md

 The code and implementations for this section can be found in the `Clocks` folder.
 The explanation is in the [README.md](./Clocks/README.md) file in the `Clocks` folder.

+# Bully Algorithm

+This section implements a simple bully algorithm to run election for a distributed system and take care of node failures.
+The system will have a coordinator that will be responsible for synchronizing data across the nodes.
+The system is fault-tolerant, handling node failures during elections and node operations.

+## Where to find the code
+The code and implementations for this section can be found in the `BullyAlgo` folder.
+The explanation is in the [README.md](./BullyAlgo/README.md) file in the `BullyAlgo` folder.